 Other forms of data-driven visuals include:

 Videos are another form of visual content you should consider.
-According to Brightcove, 53% of its consumers engage with brands when they publish video in their marketing strategies.
+Data reveals that 95% of video marketers believe that video is a crucial part of their marketing strategy.

 Video also serves as a learning tool for most users or consumers and would prefer watching a video than reading text.